Help Us Protect the Mojave Desert

-NWRA is working with the Southern Nevada Agency Partnership (SNAP), a consortium of government agencies, to help safeguard the wildlife and habitat of the Mojave Desert in the following ways:
+The Refuge Association is working with the Southern Nevada Agency Partnership (SNAP), a consortium of government agencies, to help safeguard the wildlife and habitat of the Mojave Desert by:

 - Building a network of visitors centers, trails and other outdoor resources;

 - Developing a marketing strategy for southern Nevada’s conservation lands and building partnerships with the recreation and tourism industry;